resi-labs-ai/resi/LLM.md

 **Validator Storage**:
 - Memory-based storage for miner indexes
-- S3 integration for large-scale data access
+- S3 integration for large-scale property data access

 ## Data Upload and Access

-**HuggingFace Integration**:
-- Dual uploader for metadata and datasets
-- Encoding system for privacy and data integrity

-**S3 Storage**:
+**S3 Storage (Primary)**:
-- Partitioned storage by miner hotkey
+- Partitioned storage by miner hotkey for property data
-- Efficient validator access to all miner data
+- Efficient validator access to all miner property datasets
 - Blockchain-based authentication

 ## Configuration

-- Miner configuration via command-line args and scraping config JSON
+- Miner configuration via command-line args and scraping config JSON for property data sources
-- Validator configuration for scoring, timeouts, and data validation
+- Validator configuration for scoring, timeouts, and property data validation
-- Dynamic desirability updates from external systems
+- Dynamic desirability updates for real estate market trends
+- RapidAPI key configuration required for Zillow data access

 ## Important Notes

-- Data older than 30 days is not scored
+- Property data older than 30 days is not scored
-- Miners are rewarded based on data value, freshness, and diversity
+- Miners are rewarded based on property data value, freshness, and diversity
-- All data is anonymized before public upload
+- All property data is anonymized before public upload
-- The system supports both organic (validator-initiated) and on-demand scraping
+- The system supports both organic (validator-initiated) and on-demand property scraping
+- Primary focus on US residential properties with plans for commercial and international expansion